telehash/telehash.github.io/switch.md

 }
 ```

-The `to` value is the incoming line id, when any packet comes in with that id the packet is sent to the specified `path` (same format as `paths` entries).
-It is the responsibility of the bridge creator to ensure the path is valid, as the bridge will provide no feedback as to status.
+The `to` value is the incoming line id, when any packet is received by the bridge switch with that id the packet is sent to the specified [path](network.md#paths).
+When the request is confirmed the channel will be ended without an error, otherwise an `"err":"reason"` will be returned.

 When any line id coming into the switch matches the `from` value it's resent to the network path that the bridge was created from.
 Bridges should be persisted until the hashname that created it goes offline.

 This enables a supporting switch to do essentially no work in bridging packets as it can process them outside any encryption.
 To prevent circular loops, all bridged packets must have a hash calculated and temporary cache of the values stored to detect any repeat packets that should be dropped.

-#### Connect Path

-Since a bridge only works when the requestor knows the network path it wants to create a bridge to, and there are times when it may not have that information such as when both hashnames are connected via private paths to the bridge (like via http).

-When a hashname that is receiving a `peer` and sending out a `connect` recognizes that neither the sender nor recipient has a public network path (ipv4 or ipv6), it may insert a `{"type":"bridge","id":"uniqueid",...}` in the paths array which specifies a custom bridge path that can be sent back to it in a `bridge` request (as the `id` field) to create one directly to the sender of the peer.
-Otherwise, the two may have no way of connecting directly outside of a temporary `relay`.

 <a name="path" />
 ### `"type":"path"` - Network Path Information